Same-sex marriage in North Carolina: Domestic partnerships

 Some cities and counties in North Carolina recognize domestic partnerships.
 Registered domestic partners are legally recognized only by the jurisdiction in which they registered.
 The partnerships allow the extension of health care benefits to employees and their domestic partners.
 Some cities in the state recognize both same-sex and opposite-sex domestic partnerships.
 According to 2010 census data, there were 228,000 North Carolina couples in domestic partnerships and 12 percent of those were same-sex couples.
 In 2008, the General Assembly added a provision to state law, affording hospital visitation rights to same-sex couples though a designated visitor statute.

 The first town to establish domestic partnerships was Carrboro in 1994, which permits such partnerships between any two persons who are residents of the town of Carrboro or at least one of whom is an employee of the town of Carrboro.
-Chapel Hill followed suit in 1995, allowing for the registration of domestic partnerships between any two adults who live together in a long-term relationship of indefinite duration, with an exclusive mutual commitment in which the partners share the necessities of life and are financially interdependent, and also are not married to anyone else, do not have another domestic partner and not related by blood more closely than would bar their marriage in the state.Durham became the first city to allow domestic partnerships in 2003.
+Chapel Hill followed suit in 1995, allowing for the registration of domestic partnerships between any two adults who live together in a long-term relationship of indefinite duration, with an exclusive mutual commitment in which the partners share the necessities of life and are financially interdependent, and who are not married to a third party, do not have another domestic partner and not related by blood more closely than would bar their marriage in the state.

+Durham became the first city to allow domestic partnerships in 2003.
 Durham County did the same later that same year, becoming the first county in the state to do so.
 In December of that same year, commissioners in Orange County approved a measure to extend benefits to the domestic partners of county employees.
-Benefits available include dependent health, dental, life, retiree health insurance, funeral leave, sick leave, shared leave and family leave of absence.
+Benefits available include dependent health, dental, life, and retiree insurance, funeral leave, sick leave, shared leave and family leave of absence.
 The estimated cost for one percent of Orange County (or seven employees) to participate in domestic partnerships was $17,000 for the county's contribution.
 Greensboro began offering domestic partnerships in 2007.
 The City Council was initially concerned that by offering domestic partner benefits they would be in violation of North Carolina's crime against nature law as well as federal equal protection laws if they offered those benefits to same-sex couples and not unmarried heterosexual couples.
 Mecklenburg County passed a policy allowing domestic partner benefits for county employees and their partners in December 2009.
 The approved plan defines "domestic partners" as two people of the same sex in a "spousal like" and "exclusive, mutually committed" relationship in which both "share the necessities of life and are financially interdependent".
 On February 22, 2011, Asheville authorized the creation of a domestic partnership registry to recognize same-sex relationships, becoming the first city in Western North Carolina to do so.
 The registry became available on May 2, 2011.
 Charlotte created its own domestic partnership registry, separate from Mecklenburg County, in 2013.
-Also in 2013, Buncombe County became the 4th North Carolina county to allow domestic partnerships.
+In March 2013, Buncombe County became the fourth North Carolina county to allow domestic partnerships.